Steven Hunter; Grace Sieber; Donald Walker; Margaret Ann Watts Herring

 Memorials may be made to the American Cancer Society or the American Diabetes Association in care of Carter-Ricks Funeral Home; P.O.
 Box 253; 3838 E. Hwy 47; Winfield, MO 63389.
 Online condolences may be made at www.carterrickfuneralhome.com .

-Margaret Ann Watts Herring, retired editor of The Elsberry Democat, passed away Friday, May 9, 2014, at the Elsberry Health Care Center.
-There will be no visitation or funeral service.
+Margaret Ann Watts Herring, former editor of the Elsberry Democrat, passed away at 9:30 p.m.
+Friday, May 9, 2014, at the Elsberry Health Care Center.
+There will be no visitation or funeral services.